 Other displays include rail workers’ uniforms and a vast array of memorabilia.
 In the freight shed annexe are a number of items of rolling stock, some of which were unique to Eyre Peninsula.
 There are also some rail vehicles which were originally used in the construction of the Trans Australia Railway almost a hundred years ago; these last worked on the BHP lime sands tramway at Port Lincoln.

 The museum is open on Wednesdays, Sundays and most Public Holidays, 1 pm - 4 pm.
 Closed on Good Friday and Christmas Day.
-We also open on days when cruise ships are docked in Port Lincoln, usually 8:30 am - 4 pm.
+We are also open on most days when cruise ships are docked in Port Lincoln, usually 8:30 am - 4 pm.